Troubleshoot Your Second Life Connection

 Once things rez to the point you can see anything, press Ctrl-Shift-1 to toggle on Viewer Stats.
 Look for Ping and Packet Loss.
 They should be <250ms and 0%.

 If they aren’t good, look for Time Dilation (DT) and Physics FPS (PFPS) farther down the panel.
-These should be 1.0 and 44.
-If the values are below 0.8 and 30, the server hosting the region is lagging, which can be from any number of causes.
-If it lags significantly, it can distort the Ping making it unrealistically high and cause packet loss.
+These should be 1.0 and 44/45.
+If the values are below 0.8 and 30, the server hosting the region is lagging, which can be from any number of causes, which you can’t do anything about.
+If the region server lags significantly, it can distort the Viewer’s Ping making it unrealistically high and also cause packet loss.

 On Your End

-SpeedTest.net will let you test your Internet connection.
-Run it at its default settings or point it to San Francisco, USA (SF).
-If you have good numbers now, point it to the server name or IP address you got in Help (or the one above) and try the test again.
+SpeedTest.net will let you test your general Internet connection.
+Run it at its default settings or point it to San Francisco, USA (SF) for a basic test.
+If you have good numbers with that test, point it to the server name or IP address you got in Help (or the one above) and try it again as a more specific test.

 If you get bad numbers to SF, the connection problem is Linden Lab, you, or somewhere in the middle.
-You can open a command window and try tracert to see if the problem shows.
-Google tracert for information on how to use the command and read the output.
+You can open a command window and try tracert to see if it will show where the problem is.
+Google tracert with your Windows version for information on how to use the command and read the output.
 You can use the read out in a trouble ticket to SL or your ISP.

 The results of tracert are showing the time for a network packet from your computer to reach each router in your path to the SL servers.
 They start with your computer, router, and modem and move on to your ISP’s and then the backbone routers.
 Then into the SL network.
 Below is an output showing a good connection.
 It goes from my computer to COX, my ISP.
 Then to the backbone Above.net.
 Then it goes into LindenLab.com.
 The longest time is 43ms ( milliseconds).
 You see the time increase as the distance is farther.
 So the last value is the longest.